Our Therapies

 What does your therapy space look like?

 People often tell us that when they walk into our practice, they feel immediately soothed, or like they are being hugged by our space!
-We are lucky to be housed in a heritage listed building, with high-ceilings, tall windows, and natural wooden floors.
-There are lots of cosy resting spaces, filled with greenery, nature-based decor, and comfortable couches and blankets.
+We are lucky to be housed in a unique, light-filled building, with high-ceilings, skylights and lots of cosy rugs.
+We provide resting spaces filled with greenery, nature-based decor, and comfortable couches and blankets.

 What should I expect in the first appointment?